john-light/validity-rollups/validity_rollups_on_bitcoin.md

 ### 4.5 Scaling the Lightning Network with validity rollups

-The Lightning Network is a decentralized network of bidirectional payment channels that routes payments off-chain and uses smart contracts on a base-layer blockchain for dispute resolution and final settlement.[85]
+The Lightning Network is a decentralized network of bidirectional payment channels that routes payments off-chain and uses smart contracts on a base-layer blockchain for dispute resolution and final settlement.[23]
 Lightning enables any two users connected by a channel route with sufficient liquidity to send and receive value nearly instantly and generally at much lower cost than transacting on the settlement-layer blockchain.
 To onboard to Lightning in a non-custodial manner, a user must first confirm a transaction opening a channel with another Lightning user.
-A dual-funded channel can be used to enable bidirectional liquidity in a single transaction.[86]
+A dual-funded channel can be used to enable bidirectional liquidity in a single transaction.[94]
 Once a channel is opened, it may later need additional onchain transactions for maintenance such as channel rebalancing or channel closing for final settlement.

-The onchain transactions needed to open and settle (and occasionally rebalance) non-custodial Lightning channels result in Lightning usage taking up a measureable amount of limited bitcoin block space.
-It also results in a hard upper limit on the number of non-custodial users who can be onboarded to Lightning in a given period of time.[87]
+The onchain transactions needed to open and settle (and occasionally rebalance) non-custodial Lightning channels take up a measureable amount of limited bitcoin block space.
+This block space footprint results in a hard upper limit on the number of non-custodial users who can be onboarded to Lightning in a given period of time.[95]
 The additional transaction capacity enabled by validity rollups could be used to support more Lightning transactions, increasing the potential number of users who can onboard and use Lightning in a non-custodial manner.
-The exact numbers depend on the type of transaction used for the Lightning channel, but for P2WPKH-input-P2WSH-output dual-funded channels, rollups can create room for up to 4.2x more Lightning channel open transactions.
+The exact numbers depend on the type of transaction used for the Lightning channel.
+For P2WPKH-input-P2WSH-output dual-funded channels, rollups can create room for up to 4.2x more Lightning channel open transactions.

 **Table 3.
 Comparing the size of different types of UTXO model dual-funded Lightning channel open transactions**